Xeerpa Dashboards: Home

 You can also select a speciﬁc category or subcategory in order to see the speciﬁc brands that compound that category, which get displayed on the right side of the screen.

-In this example, the screen is showing the Sports category, displaying all the Retail brands, clubs and athletes preferred amongst your users:
+In this example, the screen is showing the Media category, displaying all newspapers, magazines preferred amongst your users:

 It is possible to add any element to the Filter Bar and apply the selection to identify the followers of that speciﬁc brand.
 In this example, ING Direct is selected from the Bank category and Amazon from the Shopping category, to identify “Digital Users”, users that may have more chances of doing transactions online: